-Unless otherwise specifically directed by a shareholder's marking on the Proxy Card, or in directions given either via the Internet or telephone, the persons named as Proxy voters in the accompanying Proxy will vote for the nominees described above and below.
+Unless otherwise specifically directed by a shareholder's marking on the Proxy Card or Voting Instruction Form, or in directions given either via the Internet or telephone, the persons named as Proxy voters in the accompanying Proxy will vote for the nominees described above and below.
 If any of these nominees becomes unavailable, which is not now anticipated, the Board may designate a substitute nominee, under the recommendation of the Nominating Committee, in which case the accompanying Proxy will be voted for the substituted nominee.
 Proxies cannot be voted for a greater number of persons than the number of nominees named.

 A plurality of votes cast by shareholders at the meeting is required to elect directors of the Company under Michigan law.
 Accordingly, the three nominees who receive the largest number of affirmative votes will be elected, regardless of the number of votes received.
-Broker non-votes and votes withheld will not have a bearing on the outcome of the election.
+Broker non-votes and votes withheld will not have a bearing on the outcome of the election (though the Nominating Committee and Board of Directors will consider abstentions in making future nominations).
 Votes will be counted by Inspectors of Election appointed by the presiding officer at the Annual Meeting.